Dreams, False Prophets, and Red Flags

-In Sigmund Freud’s Interpretation of Dreams (1899), he speaks about the significance of dreams and develops a psychological technique for their interpretation.
+In Sigmund Freud’s Interpretation of Dreams (1899), he speaks about the significance of dreams and develops a psychological technique for their analysis and interpretation.

 As unusual as these occurrences may be, Judaism provides important insights concerning the phenomenon of dreams.
 Before Freud, Jewish sages discussed the role of dreams.
-Rabbi Eliezer Papo (1785–1828) wrote that most dreams are simply thoughts that are recycled from what occupied our minds during the day.
-Rabbi Schneur Zalman of Liadi (1745-1812), based on the ancient Kabbalah, explains that meaningful dreams emanate from a very high spiritual level.
+Rabbi Eliezer Papo (1785–1828) wrote that most dreams are simply thoughts that are recycled from what occupies our minds during the day.
+However, Rabbi Schneur Zalman of Liadi (1745-1812) taught that meaningful dreams emanate from a very high spiritual level.
 Furthermore, the ancient kabbalistic work known as the Zohar (1:149b) says certain dreams are “six levels below the level of prophecy.”

-There are numerous accounts of dreams in the Torah, and some of the most familiar ones dominate this week’s Torah portion Vayeshev (Genesis 37:1-40:23).
-Joseph’s dreams foretell that he is destined to rule over his family, and the dreams of the butler and the baker pave the way to Joseph’s miraculous rise from enslavement to leadership.
+The Torah records numerous dreams: some of the most familiar ones dominate this week’s Torah portion, Vayeshev (Genesis 37:1-40:23).
+First, Joseph’s dreams foretell that he would rule over his family.
+Later, the dreams of Pharaoh’s wine butler and baker pave the way for Joseph’s miraculous rise from imprisonment to leadership.

-Since some dreams are meaningful and others foolish, it is not surprising that the Torah cautioned us about the inherent risk of dream interpretation.
+Since some dreams are meaningful and others are fantasies, it is not surprising that the Torah cautions us about the inherent risk of dream interpretation.
 In this striking passage, the Torah warns against following false prophets and dreamers who provide signs or wonders:

-"If a prophet or a dreamer of dreams arises and gives you a sign or wonder that come true concerning, which he said to you 'Let us go after other gods whom you have not known and let us serve them'.
-You shall not listen to the words of that prophet or that dreamer of dreams, for God is testing you to find out if you love the Lord your God with all your heart and with all your soul...
+"If a prophet or a dreamer of dreams arises and gives you a sign or wonder that comes true, concerning which he said to you, ‘Let us go after other gods whom you have not known and let us serve them,’ you shall not listen to the words of that prophet or that dreamer of dreams, for God is testing you to find out if you love the Lord your God with all your heart and with all your soul.
 But that prophet or that dreamer of dreams shall be put to death" (Deuteronomy 13:1-5).

-Not only do these verses warn against misinterpreting dreams, but they also warn against relying on signs and apparent miracles as proof that a claim is true.
-In other words, God may allow a false prophet to perform a “miraculous sign” to test our faithfulness to God and the Torah.
+These verses not only warn us about the misuse of dreams, but they also warn us against relying on signs and wonders as proof that someone’s message is true.
+Another explanation for the “miraculous sign” is that God allows it in order to test our faithfulness to the Torah.

-To appreciate the red flag theory, it is essential to point out that historically, the church censored rabbinic writings that were unfavorably toward Jesus.
-In 1979, I met Rabbi Yehudah Blau who was allowed access to the Vatican’s private archives to review some uncensored manuscripts.
-Among these documents, Rabbi Blau discovered a statement that Paul was actually sent by the Jewish Sanhedrin to infiltrate the early church and alter the texts to make them less appealing to Jews.
+To appreciate the red flag theory, it is essential to point out that historically, the church censored rabbinic writings that were unfavorable toward Jesus.
+In 1979, I met Rabbi Yehudah Blau, who was allowed access to the Vatican’s private archives to review some uncensored manuscripts.
+Among these documents, Rabbi Blau discovered a statement that Paul intentionally altered certain texts and doctrines to separate Christianity from Judaism to make it less appealing to Jews.

-Although controversial, this claim would explain Paul’s rejection of the sacred ritual of circumcision and his introduction of the unacceptable belief that Jesus was God in a body.
+Although controversial, this claim would explain Paul’s rejection of the most sacred ritual of circumcision and his introduction of the pagan belief that Jesus was God in a body.
 Although appealing to gentiles, these radical innovations would be abhorrent to Jews.
 To knowledgeable Jews, the abrogation of the commandments, mistranslation of bible passages, and the rabbis’ reaction to the miracle story would stand out as red flags.

 Rabbi Bentzion Kravitz